Helpful information for Oklahomans from wheat fields to city streets.

 01/31/2020

-When it comes to taking care of cars, scheduling maintenance by mileage is the simplest way to help ensure vehicles will run for years to come.
+When it comes to taking care of cars, scheduling car maintenance by mileage is the simplest way to help ensure vehicles will run for years to come.
 Rather than wait for the engine light, planning for your car’s important milestones can prevent damage and prolong its lifespan.
 Pay attention to these mileage markers as queues for when to take action on aging or worn parts.

 Get an oil change about every 5,000 miles and make sure to change the oil filter as well.
 Check the owner’s manual for the exact recommendation on type of oil to use and how often to change it, which can range from every 3,000 to 5,000 miles depending on age, make and model of the vehicle.